 Phase 1 – Research and Analysis

-The central objective of this first phase of research and analysis is to forecast all costs that will be associated with your project.
+The central objective of this first phase of research and analysis is to forecast all costs associated with your project.
 Start by assembling a project team depending on the size and structure of your construction company.
 Identify the project goals, requirements, and assess site conditions or any existing documentation.
 This will help the team evaluate the feasibility of the project and how they can handle overruns without going bankrupt.

 Phase 2 – Design and Development